-This site can also help you get from point A to point B within Kraków, but is really invaluable when it comes to planning the journey to your next destination by bus or train.
+This route-planning site can also help you get from point A to point B within Kraków, but is really invaluable when it comes to planning the journey to your next destination by bus or train.
 Use e-podroznik.pl to easily search bus and train connections and timetables, compare prices and even buy tickets in one of seven languages.
 There’s also a free mobile app (Android only).

 Not only has Uber (uber.com) arrived in Poland, but the company recently opened their European hub in Kraków's Browar Lubicz.
 If you're already an Uber user, you'll find that the alternative taxi service - whose free mobile app offers cheap one-tap, no cash, no tip rides from local drivers - has good coverage across Kraków and all of Poland, however there are some drawbacks.
 Specifically, Uber drivers don't have the same permissions as regular cabbies and may not be able to take you as close to your destination, or get you there as directly; such is the trade-off for slightly cheaper rates.